sknebel/AutoAuth/AutoAuth.md

 #### Polling

-The client regularly polls the authorization endpoint with requests including the following parameters:
+The client regularly polls the authorization endpoint with requests including its token and the following parameters:

 * `request_id`- the request id it got assigned in the response to the External Token Request